-How I decided to be an health economist?
+How I decided to be a Health Economist?
 Since I was a child I wanted to be a clinical doctor, but as it happens, I ended up doing Economics.
 No, don’t ask me why, it’s a long story!

 It was only during my last year of BSc that I discovered Health Economics.
-I didn’t even know such a subject existed, but I immediately loved it: economics applied to health care!
+I didn’t even know such a subject existed, but I immediately fell in love: economics applied to health care!
 Two months after graduation I started an MSc in Health Economics and during my internship I looked into variability of clinical practice: a fascinating subject, understanding why women living only few miles from each others can have a different probability of undergoing an hysterectomy.

-I never managed to become a clinical doctor, and despite being a certified first aider, I don’t save people lives in a hospital, but I investigate how resources can be used, so that clinicians can offer the best treatments to patients and save as many lives as possible.
+I never managed to become a clinical doctor, and despite being a certified first aider, I don’t save lives in a hospital, but I can tell decision makers how resources can be used, so that clinicians can offer the best treatments to patients and save as many lives as possible.